jallers/jallers.github.com/data/resume.md

 **Software**

 > I work with Windows, Linux, and Mac OS X on a regular basis.
-My current environment of choice is Eclipse.
+My current programming environment is Eclipse.
 I have experience working in team development using Git, SVN, and CVS.
 I have contributed to three open source projects: Ant, Mantis and HtmlUnit.

 ## Publication
 Allers, J; Shamoo, Y; "Structure-based Analysis of protein-RNA interactions using the program ENTANGLE", *Journal of Molecular Biology*, 2001, 311 (1), 75 - 86.